 The Annual Sunflower House is created by the Woodstock Inn & Resort’s Master Gardener, Benjamin Pauly.
 The Sunflower House is open annually from approximately the beginning of August to mid September.
-There are thousands of sunflowers and over 50 different varieties ranging from 18 inches to 14 feet in height, which bloom at different times over the 6-week period.
+There are thousands of sunflowers and over 100 different varieties ranging from 18 inches to 14 feet in height, which bloom at different times over the 6-week period.
 The sunflower stalks form rooms and hallways in a maze-like structure.
-This year’s design is a one-way flow that allows for social distancing and safe enjoyment.
 In addition to its beauty, the Sunflower House serves as a food source for birds, bees and butterflies.